tkeskita/mesh_heal/README.md

 ## Documentation

-Documenatation is located in the [doc folder in the add-on sources](doc/html/index.html).
+Documenatation is located in the doc folder in the add-on sources.
+You can also [view documentation in github html preview](http://htmlpreview.github.io/?https://github.com/tkeskita/mesh_heal/blob/master/doc/html/index.html).

 ## Feedback